-Using a safety factor with the OEL as was done for the limit set for ammonia gives a limit of 5 $\mu$ g/m3 (corresponding to 0.005 mg/m3), taking into account the way results are presented at very low concentrations according to both EN16516 and EN16402.
+Using a safety factor with the OEL as done for the limit set for ammonia (see below) gives a limit of 5 μ g/m3 (corresponding to 0.005 mg/m3), taking into account the way results are presented at very low concentrations according to both EN16516 and EN16402.

-Comparing this value with the measured indoor levels from ATSDR 1999 we end up on practically the same magnitude, and a low level of formaldehyde can be set.
+Comparing this value with the measured indoor levels from ATSDR 1999 we end up on practically the same magnitude.